jamesec/jamesec.github.io/o/eft_books.md

 - Pascual-Leone, A. (2025). *Principles of emotion change: What works and when in psychotherapy and everyday life*.
 American Psychological Association (APA).

 ## Lynne E. Angus
-- Angus, L., & Greenberg, L. (2011). *Working with narrative in emotion-focused therapy: changing stories, healing lives*.
+- Angus, L., & Greenberg, L. (2011). *Working with narrative in emotion-focused therapy: Changing stories, healing lives*.
 Washington, DC: American Psychological Association (APA).

 ## Adele Lafrance
 - Lafrance, A., Henderson, K. A., & Mayman, S. (2020). *Emotion-focused family therapy: A transdiagnostic model for caregiver-focused interventions*.
 American Psychological Association (APA).